QuantumPixelator/CaltechDueReportsCode/README.md

 # Caltech Due Date Reporting

-A Windows desktop app for searching Excel files in selected folders, filtering by due date, and exporting results.
+A desktop app for searching Excel files in selected folders, filtering by due date, and exporting results.

 Features include:
 - Multi-folder selection